hylandtechoutreach/ucs/KickOffHtmlCss/StudentDesc.md

 1. Once a color is selected, highlight the "HEX" code text under the color picker, and copy it
     ![](https://i.imgur.com/ZnYw6fa.png)
 1. Go back to the Repl
-1. Remove the existing `background` color name from the CSS, and paste in the new hex code
+1. Remove the existing color value from the CSS, and paste in the new hex code
+    - Don't remove the `background:` part, just the color after
 1. Verify that the new background color appears on the website!
 1. Repeat the steps above to change the color of the text to another custom color